CleverFox64/The-Infinite-Echos-in-The-Infinite-Abyss/README.md

 # The Infinite Echos in The Infinite Abyss
 A Rogue-lite RPG turn-based Adventure!
 You'll collect items, weapons, different equipment, and a whole bunch of skills to make it out of the infinite Abyss!
 You'll also be able to do a whole bunch of achievement and quests as you get more powerful to make it out.

+Hey, player!
+It's me, the developer, James Branford!
+This is the Rough Draft Demo for the game.
+So a lot of things will not be available.
+However, there are still many things you can do!

+Explore The Infinite Abyss, complete achievements & get stronger!
+You might be able to complete everything!!!
+But remember to have fun! ☺

 <b>This is where you can download different versions of my game!</b> 😊

 <b><i>The game is still a working progress!</i></b>